libretro/docs/docs/library/reminiscence.md

 # Flashback (REminiscence)

+==First, make sure these steps are permissible in your locale.
+RetroArch and LibRetro do not share any copyrighted content.==

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/46S-FDjSjfo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Background

 Stuart Carnie has ported REminiscence ,Gregory Montoir’s Flashback emulator, over to libretro!
 REminiscence is a game engine recreation of the 1992/1993 action adventure game Flashback.
 It is the spiritual successor of Another World/Out Of This World and it distinguishes itself with rotoscoped graphics, polygonal cutscenes, and a Prince of Persia-style gameplay system.